Olumiant 2 mg Film-Coated Tablets

 Atopic dermatitis

-Baricitinib is indicated for the treatment of moderate to severe atopic dermatitis in adult patients who are candidates for systemic therapy.
+Baricitinib is indicated for the treatment of moderate to severe atopic dermatitis in adult and paediatric patients 2 years of age and older who are candidates for systemic therapy.

 Alopecia areata